DammyWoods/finalCapstone/README.md

 ORANGE BANK FINANCIAL CALCULATOR

-Welcome to Orange Bank Financial Calculator!
 This program allows users to access two different financial calculators: an investment calculator and a bond calculator.
 With these calculators, users can calculate the amount of interest they will earn on their investment or the amount of money they have to pay back monthly on a home loan.

 TABLE OF CONTENTS
 1. Installation